-ASIC also tracks corporate insolvency trends in Australia and reports on them monthly.
+ASIC also tracks and reports on corporate insolvency trends in Australia.

-The Australian Government’s insolvency reforms for small business come into effect on 1 January 2021.
-These reforms follow the temporary measures introduced in March 2020 in response to the COVID-19 pandemic.
+Insolvency reforms for small business came into effect on 1 January 2021.
+These reforms followed the temporary measures introduced in March 2020 in response to the COVID-19 pandemic.
 These measures only apply to eligible incorporated small businesses with liabilities of less than $1 million.

 The reforms include a new: